Mistrust of Syria's Muslim Brotherhood lingers

 Many prominent figures resigned from the SNC in recent months complaining that Islamists were sidelining minorities and women.
 Another three left in Doha, including SNC founder Adib Shishakly, angered over the failure of women to make it onto the SNC's new general secretariat elected last week.

-The Brotherhood, whose Syria branch was founded in 1936, says it is simply an effective organiser, and some opposition figures conceded that much of the grumbling reflects personal grudges from individuals lacking popularity.
+The Brotherhood, whose Syria branch was founded in 1936, says it is simply an effective organizer, and some opposition figures conceded that much of the grumbling reflects personal grudges from individuals lacking popularity.

 "They said it was becoming a Brotherhood council.
 But honestly I think it was because they were not elected (to the secretariat)," one member said of last week's walk-outs.